-It’s perfect for capturing a fleeting idea, saving something from the web, jotting down a phone number, etc. So let’s learn more and check out how to use Quick Notes on Mac.
+Quick Notes is a feature that allows you to take notes without opening the Notes app.
+It’s ideal for recording a brief thought, storing anything from the web, noting a phone number, etc. Let’s check out how to use Quick Notes on Mac.

 - What is a Quick Note on Mac?

 - How to access Quick Notes on Mac

 - How to get new Quick Note each time on macOS Ventura